[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I conducted two team study sessions.

-The first was the NotebookLM hands-on workshop introduced here, and the second was an explanation of "Knowledge Base LM" usage.
+The first was the NotebookLM hands-on described here, and the second was an explanation of how to use "Knowledge Base LM."

-By using procedure manuals and other sources that team members regularly interact with, I think they were able to form concrete images of using AI in their work.
+By using procedure manuals and other documents that team members regularly use as sources, I believe they were able to form concrete images of using AI in their work.

-1. Experiencing the ease of outputting to Google Sites
+1. Experiencing the convenience of the Google Sites output feature

-2. Organizing the distinctive features of Gemini and NotebookLM
+2. Being able to organize the characteristics of both Gemini and NotebookLM

 https://dev.classmethod.jp/articles/gemini-notebooklm-ai-prepdocuments/

-While I can't quantitatively track how much participants are using AI, they dedicated 30 minutes × 30 people = 900 minutes of work time, so I hope writing this blog balances the scales a bit.
+While I can't numerically track how much participants are using AI, they put their work on hold for 30 minutes × 30 people = 900 minutes, so I hope writing this blog helps balance the scales a bit.

-I hope this blog serves as a reference for someone.
+I hope this blog will be helpful to someone.

 Thank you for reading to the end.